We aim for...

 Suicide rate *

-Survey on people with Asperger's Syndrome
+A survey of people with Asperger's Syndrome

 about 77 %